PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unary/singleton-binary tails while preserving protected layout boundaries, Softmax output contracts, symmetric binary bridge candidates, public names, and inverse-permuted metadata.
-The full 271-line implementation moved with an identical AST; the lowerer keeps a compatibility wrapper and its four production positions remain unchanged for the indexed-runner checkpoint.
+The full 271-line implementation moved with an identical AST before indexed migration; the lowerer keeps a compatibility wrapper.

+All four production positions now invoke `run_trailing_output_transpose_cleanup`, registered as `layout.trailing_output_transpose_passthrough` in `LAYOUT_PLAN`.
+Model-only Transpose preflight avoids state construction on irrelevant graphs.
+The indexed guard follows the exact direct-terminal or unary/singleton-binary chain topology, shares the symmetric binary bridge predicate with the rewrite, and checks layout permutations, protected boundaries, public outputs, internal fan-out, and Softmax before snapshotting.
+Producer retargeting, chain-head rewiring, structural removal, metadata reconciliation, and pruning use one differential index and `LayoutState` transactionally.
+With this migration the family module again has no full producer/consumer map builders or direct operator-list deletion.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes,